programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 from wordcloud import WordCloud
 ```

-For the word clouds we like to change the default Matplotlib font to one called “Liberation Sans Narrow” because the narrow format of the letters is usually easier to read in crowded word clouds, but you are unlikely to have installed it unless you are using a Linux system!
+For the word clouds, we prefer to change the default Matplotlib font to one called “Liberation Sans Narrow”, because the narrow format of the letters is usually easier to read in crowded word clouds, but you are unlikely to have it installed locally unless you are using a Linux system!
 So here's code to use Arial Narrow instead:

 ```python
 fname = 'Arial Narrow'